 Wellness is an integral part of general education because understanding and caring for one's physical, psychological, spiritual and community selfhood is a fundamental prerequisite for all knowing.
 Further, the Wellness Requirement promotes a lifelong focus on both personal and community health in the broad sense, and on skills applicable to maintaining bodily kinesthetic, intellectual and emotional effectiveness.

-Students may complete two of the Wellness activity courses by playing varsity sports, equestrian activities and one club sport (and registering appropriately).
 Analysis-based courses carrying the Wellness designation may simultaneously satisfy other General Education or major requirements for that student if appropriately designated.
-Four activity based courses count as two credits toward the required 122.

 Activity-Based Component — Activity courses aim at promoting physiological health, as reflected in cardiovascular functioning, muscular strength and conditioning, motor coordination skills and flexibility.
 Activity courses involve regular and extended practice of the activity as approved by the Athletics, Wellness and Physical Education program — typically at least 18 hours spread over seven weeks.
 Activity courses are ordinarily graded on a Credit / No Credit basis.